a-fotherby/Omphalos/README.md

 ## Installation

-1. Inside the Omphalos directory run <code> conda create --name omphalos --file requirements.txt </code>
+1. Inside the Omphalos directory run <code> conda create --file requirements.yml </code>
 2. <code> conda activate omphalos </code>
 3. Open settings_defaults.py and fill in the paths to your CrunchTope and Omphalos directories respectively.
 4. Rename settings_defaults.py to settings.py.
 This won't be tracked when you pull newer versions of Omphalos.